topesoul/project1/README.md

 The website's primary aim is to introduce TSoul as an artist and analyst, creating a platform for a wide variety of individuals, including music enthusiasts and corporate or data-centric professionals.
 It aligns with my personal goal to merge these distinct yet harmonious paths.
 Informed by "The Elements of User-Experience" by Jesse James Garrett, the TSoul project prioritizes an engaging and intuitive user experience, structured into five distinct planes:

+- The Strategy Plane
+- The Scope Plane
+- The Structure Plane
+- The Skeleton Plane
+- The Surface Plane

 ---

 ### Strategy

+The site aims to showcase the talents and services of TSoul, a musician and data analyst, and to connect with his audience and potential clients.
 My strategy here is based on a meticulously planned approach underscored by the creation of a platform that showcases TSoul's talents and services while optimizing the user journey with thoughtful interaction design.

+As a developer, I am interested in understanding the users of this site and forms the main focus of my approach on this project.
+I have identified the following goals for visitors:

+#### First-Time Visitor Goals
+1. Understand TSoul's dual career as an artist and data analyst.
+2. Navigate the website intuitively to find music or professional services.

+#### Returning Visitor Goals
+1. Explore new music releases or services updates.
+2. Easily engage with TSoul for collaboration or service inquiries.

 ---

 ### Scope

+The product includes features such as responsive navigation bar, music streaming services, a professional portfolio, a contact form, and social media links.
+The content consists of text, images, and videos that highlight TSoul’s work and personality.

 Key features of the project include:
 - A rich discography section with integrated media players for TSoul's music.